By Bob Weaber, Ph.D., Professor and Cow-calf Extension Specialist, Kansas State University

 It is important to note that contemporary groups never increase in size after the calving season is over.
 A contemporary group may, however, decrease in size.
 Often, as calves get older the contemporary group will decrease in size due to culling, injury, sickness, death or assignment to sub-groups that reflect different management treatments.
 Contemporary groups cannot be recombined once animals have been defined to be members of separate groups.

-Reporting complete data is an important part of contemporary grouping that deserves special attention.
-In order to make EPDs as accurate as possible, it is critical that complete and accurate performance data be submitted on every calf born in your herd.
-Incomplete or inaccurate data reduces the reliability of each animal’s EPDs.
-The preciseness of an animal’s EPDs, particularly animals that have no progeny, depend greatly on an animal’s own performance record.
+Reporting complete data is an important part of a contemporary grouping that deserves special attention.
+In order to make EPD as accurate as possible, it is critical that complete and accurate performance data be submitted on every calf born in your herd.
+Incomplete or inaccurate data reduces the reliability of each animal’s EPD.
+The preciseness of an animal’s EPD, particularly animals that have no progeny, depends greatly on an animal’s own performance record.

 The practice of only reporting part of the contemporary group data is seriously flawed!
 It is as important, maybe more important, to identify the bottom end of the genetics and cull them, as it is to identify the top end.
 Additionally, by not reporting the bottom end of the calves, the top end doesn’t get the credit they truly deserve.